KaizenCrew2023/RoadWarrior/decisions/ADR-4 Geo-replication for Trips and Reservations.md

 ## Decision

-We will implement a multi region/geography write database solution for the Reservations database
+We will implement a multi region/geography write database solution for the Trips and Reservations database

 ## Status